ysyk2021/building-strong-teams/src/chapter-4-3-1.md

-# Choose a Story or Myth that Resonates with Team Members

 A team legend is a powerful tool for building a sense of identity and purpose within a team.
 By choosing a story or myth that resonates with team members, managers can create a shared narrative that inspires and motivates team members to work together towards a common goal.
 In this chapter, we will explore some best practices for choosing a team legend.